3cupsall-purpose flour or bread flour(13.5 oz/380 grams)***

 Put the milk and butter in a saucepan or in a microwave-safe measuring cup and heat until a deep fry or candy thermometer measures between 110 and 116 degrees.

-Meanwhile, stir 2 cups of the flour, sugar, yeast and salt together in a stand mixer bowl.
+Meanwhile, stir 2 cups of the flour (260 grams), sugar, yeast and salt together in a stand mixer bowl.
 Pour the warm milk mixture over the flour mixture and stir until well blended, then gradually stir in remaining flour to make a soft dough.
 I do this with a heavy duty scraper rather than a paddle attachment so that I can get a feel for the consistency of the dough.

 Attach dough hook to mixer and let the mixer knead the dough until it is smooth and elastic.
 Place in a greased bowl, then cover and let rise for 30 minutes to 1 hour (temperature of room might affect time), or until doubled in size.